netascode/ansible-dc-vxlan/README.md

 #### Step 2 - Create the Virtual Environment with pyenv

 In this directory create a new virtual environment and install a Python version of your choice.
-At the time of this writting, a commonly used version is Python version 3.10.13.
+At the time of this writing, a commonly used version is Python version 3.10.13.
 Command pyenv install 3.10.13 will install this version.
 For detailed instructions please visit the [pyenv](https://github.com/pyenv/pyenv) site.

 ```bash